theothertomelliott/IntroToSpriteKit/README.md

 Add an action to create a wall every 5 seconds.
 A wall will consist of an upper and lower section.

+Each wall will perform a regular action to move it to the left.

 ## Physics

 ### Add physics for gravity and "flapping"